github/docs/data/reusables/projects/tasklists-release-stage.md

 {% note %}

-**Note:** Tasklists are in private beta and subject to change.
-We have currently paused onboarding to the beta.
+**Note:** Tasklists are in {% data variables.release-phases.private_preview %} and subject to change.
+We have currently paused onboarding to the {% data variables.release-phases.public_preview %}.

 {% endnote %}